1981 Stanley Cup playoffs

 The 1981 Stanley Cup playoffs, the playoff tournament of the National Hockey League (NHL) began on April 8, after the conclusion of the 1980–81 NHL season.
 The playoffs concluded on May 21 with the champion New York Islanders defeating the Minnesota North Stars 5–1 to win the final series four games to one and win the Stanley Cup.

 In game one of the Edmonton-Montreal series, Wayne Gretzky recorded five assists, at the time this was a single game playoff record.

-These were the last Stanley Cup playoffs conducted under a format that paired teams in each round without regard to division or conference.
+These were the last Stanley Cup playoffs conducted under a format that paired teams in each round without regard to division or conference standing.

 Playoff seeds

-The sixteen teams that qualified for the playoffs are ranked 1–16 based on regular season points.
+The top 16 teams in the league qualified for the playoffs, and were seeded 1–16 based on regular season points, regardless of conference or division, as follows: